PardeeCenterDU/CADET-issue-tracker/README.md

 Short Description of the Request or Error / Restate of the title Date found or requested
 Person found or requested by
-Type of request or error (see below) [This should also be an attached label] Description of request or error - Long form and additional details beyond what is in the title Steps to replicate the error, if applicable
+Bug fix, feature request, question, or other? (see below) [This should also be an attached label] Description of request or error - Long form and additional details beyond what is in the title Steps to replicate the error, if applicable
 Attempt to recreate error on another device and note whether error reproducible